izgebayyurt/Undercooked/README.md

 # Undercooked
-A 2D version of the game Overcooked
+A 2D game inspired by Overcooked.

 I am working on this project as a fun challenge.
 You are free to use any assets from here.